devinekask/workflows/docs/git/collaboration/collab-01-github-push.md

 pbcopy < github.pub
 ```

-On Github, go to Settings -> SSH and GPG keys -> New/add SSH key -> Give it a descriptive name (e.g. "Macbook") -> Paste the key -> Add SSH key
+On GitHub, go to Settings → SSH and GPG keys → New/add SSH key → Give it a descriptive name (e.g. "Macbook") → Paste the key → Add SSH key

 You can test if everything is working by running the following command: